History of Salman Rushdie in Timeline

 February 2023: Publication of Victory City

-April 2023: Named one of Time's 100 most influential people
+April 2023: Named One of Time's 100 Most Influential People

-In April 2023, Rushdie was named one of the 100 most influential people in the world by Time magazine.
+In April 2023, Salman Rushdie was named one of the 100 most influential people in the world by Time magazine.

 In October 2023, Salman Rushdie expressed his "horror" at both Hamas' attack on Israel and Israel's retaliation in the Gaza Strip and called for a "cessation in hostilities".

-January 2024: Trial Delay Petitioned
+January 2024: Trial of Hadi Matar Delayed

 April 2024: Publication of Knife: Meditations After an Attempted Murder

-In May 2024, Salman Rushdie argued that if a Palestinian state ever came into being, it would resemble a "Taliban-like state" and become a client state of Iran.
-He also voiced his puzzlement regarding the current support of progressive students for what he described as a "fascist terrorist group".
+In May 2024, Rushdie argued that if a Palestinian state ever came into being, it would resemble a "Taliban-like state" and become a client state of Iran.
+He voiced his puzzlement regarding the current support of progressive students for what he described as a "fascist terrorist group".

-February 2025: Attacker Found Guilty
+February 2025: Hadi Matar Found Guilty of Attempted Murder